KUMANO KODO | JAPAN

 You will have the opportunity to follow a self-guided training program provided by Big Heart Adventures or join our weekend training walks 8 weeks prior to departure.

-- Qualified and professional English and Japanese speaking guide Big Heart Adventures Outdoor Leader
+- Qualified and professional English and Japanese speaking guide and experienced Big Heart Adventures Outdoor Leader with you

 - Hiking the Kumano Kodo – Nakahechi Route